OpenMDAO/OpenMDAO-Framework/docs/documenting/sphinx.rst

 **- Static figures**

   Static figures are stored in ``docs/images/<document_directory>`` on your branch.
-Here is an example from the *User Guide* where the author pulled in a static figure titled *EPA City Driving Profile.*
+Here is an example from the complex tutorial where the author pulled in a static figure titled *EPA City Driving Profile.*